PhD opportunities within ASPIRE2025

 ASPIRE2025 welcomes applications from potential doctoral students who want to join an outstanding multi-disciplinary group of New Zealand tobacco control researchers, to undertake a PhD in any one of a very wide range of tobacco-related fields.

-Successful applicants will join a productive and collegial research team whose work has helped decrease smoking prevalence.
-We offer excellent support to talented students and welcome applications from qualified candidates wishing to work in this important and fulfilling field.
+Successful applicants will join a productive and collegial research team whose work is recognised across the world.
+We offer excellent support to talented students wishing to work in this important and fulfilling field.

 Important information to note: